Shark NV352 vs. NV360

 This is an important feature in all vacuums.
 If you have pets, you understand how messy it gets, not only on the floors, and upholstery, the atmosphere is also dirty.
 But thanks to technologies like HEPA filtration, you can now live comfortably amid the urine odor, pollen, dander, and other allergens.

-While the HEPA Filtration and Seal Technology are standard across the three bagless Shark Navigators, there is a difference when it comes to the dust cups.
+While the HEPA Filtration and Seal Technology are standard across our bagless Shark Navigators, there is a difference when it comes to the dust cups.

-As usual, we put the three vacuums to the tests in a normal household.
+AAs usual, we put our vacuums to the tests in a normal household.
 In this section, we are going to reveal our exclusive cleaning test results, where we’ll be ranking the three on a scale of 100.

 We tested the Shark Navigators in a two bedroomed apartment with area rugs, a high pile carpet, and tile.
 We used common household dirt, including long dog hair, kitty litter, sugar, rice, sand pebbles, Cheerios, and flour.
 Below are our results in the different power modes, and surfaces.